ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 There is also a possibility to scramble the Nonce or Attester Identity with other information that is known to both the Verifier and Attester.
 A prominent example is the IP address of the Attester that usually is known by the Attester itself as well as the Verifier.
 This extra information can be used to scramble the Nonce in order to counter certain types of relay attacks.

+# Security Considerations for Brokers in Remote Attestation

+The role of the Broker in the "Streaming Remote Attestation with a Broker model" introduces potential security vulnerabilities, including the ability to perform cross-application attacks by manipulating handles and topics.
+To mitigate these risks, it is essential to implement robust security measures:

+* *End-to-End Authentication:*
+  Establishing end-to-end authenticated channels between Attesters and Verifiers ensures that data integrity and authenticity are preserved across the communication process.
+  This measure prevents the Broker from altering the content of the messages, including Handles and other sensitive data.

+* *Strong Isolation of Topics:*
+  Implementing strong isolation mechanisms for topics can help prevent the Broker from inadvertently or maliciously routing notifications to unauthorized parties.
+  This includes using secure naming conventions and access controls that restrict the Broker's ability to manipulate topic subscriptions.

+* *Trusted Association Verification:*
+  To further safeguard against confusion attacks where the Broker might misroute notifications, mechanisms should be in place to verify the trust association between senders and receivers continuously.
+  This can be facilitated by cryptographic assurances, such as digital signatures and trusted certificates that validate the sender's identity and the integrity of the message content.

+* *Audit and Monitoring:*
+  Regular audits and real-time monitoring of Broker activities can detect and respond to anomalous behavior that might indicate security breaches or manipulation attempts.
+  Logging all actions performed by the Broker provides an audit trail that can be critical for forensic analysis.

+* *Broker as a Trusted Third Party (TTP):*
+  Recognizing the Broker as a TTP necessitates stringent security certifications and compliance with security standards to ensure that they operate under strict governance and security protocols.
+  This includes regular security assessments and certifications that validate the Broker's security practices.

+By addressing these vulnerabilities proactively, the integrity and confidentiality of the attestation process can be maintained, reducing the risks associated with Broker-mediated communication in remote attestation scenarios.
+It is crucial for solution architects to incorporate these security measures during the design and deployment phases to ensure that the attestation process remains secure and trustworthy.

 # Acknowledgments